Pour Over Vs French Press Coffee: Which Is Your Favourite?

 What is the French Press?

-French press coffee maker with filled coffee cups
+french press coffee maker with filled coffee cups

 A French press, which is also known as a press hot or coffee plunger, is a device that was first patented in 1929 by Attilio Calimani.
 In simple terms, a French press is a device used to brew a French press coffee.